dragonflyoss/nydus/docs/nydus-fscache.md

 This guide shows you how to use fscache-based EROFS nydus image service to launch docker containers with the fscache-enabled in-kernel erofs on-demand download feature.

-**Please be careful**, currently, the user-space daemon only implements _the basic functionality_ and it's aimed to test the fscache on-demand kernel code as a real end-to-end workload for container use cases, so it may take more extra steps compared with existing well-done solutions.
-This guide can be _frequently updated_ due to the overall implementation changes, so please make sure that you're now referring to the latest document version.

 ## Prepare the kernel

-Be aware of using the fscache-enabled erofs linux kernel, it can be built with the following steps:
+Be aware of using the fscache-enabled erofs kernel (Linux 5.19+), it can be built with the following steps:

 1.  ``git clone git://git.kernel.org/pub/scm/linux/kernel/git/xiang/erofs.git`` \
      or (mirror in china): ``git://kernel.source.codeaurora.cn/pub/scm/linux/kernel/git/xiang/erofs.git``